danchoi/jst/README.md

     # conditional block
     {{ if .foo }}YES{{ end }}

-If use `-}}` to close the expression, then all whitespace after the template up to and including the following newline is suppressed from the output.
+If use `-}}` to close the expression, then all whitespace after the template expression up to and including the following newline is suppressed from the output.

     {{ for item in .foo -}}
     {{ item.name }}